monsoonmaelstrom/book2/book2.md

 “So what do you want to do?”
 Liam asks me.
 “It sounds like you’ve got more at risk than I do.”

 “I mean, we could *both* die.
-Definitely a non-zero chance of death for you, me, and my mother if I don’t get it right or if it doesn’t work the way that I think it will.”
+Definitely a non-zero chance of death for you, me, and my mother if I don’t get it right or if it doesn’t work the way I think it will.”

 “What do you want to do, Hazel?”